 Date of Issue: After you purchase your JR Pass online then you will be issued with your Exchange Order voucher.
 This generally happens within 24 hours.
 You will then have 90 days to swap over your Exchange Order voucher for your JR Pass in Japan.
 That means you can only purchase your JR Pass within 3 months of your planned travel.

 Exchange Date: This is essentially the day you exchange/swap over your Exchange Order voucher for your JR Pass in Japan.
 This has to be within 90 days from the date of issue, as discussed above.

-Example of trip to Japan using the 7 day Japan Rail Pass:
+Example of trip to Japan using the 7 day Rail Pass:

 In the example you can see the most economical way to use the JR Pass is to start it on the 04/04 which will cover the expensive part of the trip.
 For the the first 3 days in Tokyo people may choose to use IC Prepaid Cards which cover the metro, however, you can still use your JR Pass on the JR Lines if you have it started already.

 The JR Pass provides you with the option of reserving your seats for free.
-All you need to do is present your JR Pass to any JR ticket office at stations throughout Japan.
+All you need to do is present your JR Pass to any JR ticket office at stations throughout Japan or use the Seat Reservation machines.
 Many customers choose to do this at the same time as they swap over their Exchange Order voucher.

 Be aware that you cannot make reservations on board a train or at ticket machines.

 Although seat reservation is optional on most services, for a small number of popular services it is mandatory.
 These services include:

 – The Narita Express (Tokyo – Narita Airport)

 – The Hayabusa and Hayate services along the Tohoku/Hokkaido Shinkansen lines